enn-y/enn-y/README.md

 - 🌱 I’m currently learning **SQL, Java, CSS, HTML, Javascript, Haskell**

-- 🌱 I aspire to be [Full Stack Software Engineer]
+- 🌱 I aspire to be a Full Stack Software Engineer

 - 📫 How to reach me **luachongen@gmail.com**